wbamberg/idl-reference/docs/nsIHttpAuthenticator.md

 If the IDENTITY_IGNORED auth flag is set, then the aInvalidateIdentity
 return value will be ignored, and user prompting will be suppressed.

-@param aChannel
-       the http channel that received the challenge.
-@param aChallenge
-       the challenge from the WWW-Authenticate/Proxy-Authenticate
-       server response header.  (possibly from the auth cache.)
-@param aProxyAuth
-       flag indicating whether or not aChallenge is from a proxy.
-@param aSessionState
-       see description below for generateCredentials.
-@param aContinuationState
-       see description below for generateCredentials.
-@param aInvalidateIdentity
-       return value indicating whether or not to prompt the user for a
-       revised identity.

 #### Parameters ####